Hstellar/Hstellar.github.io/about.md

 <tr>
 <td>
 <h2>Hena Ghonia</h2>
 <p> I am a Researcher at Mila (<a href="https://www.irina-lab.ai/about">CERC AAI</a> lab) working with Prof. Irina Rish.
-I am looking for new opportunities related Machine learning and software engineering.
+I am looking for new opportunities related to Machine learning and software engineering.
 If you are hiring let me know!
  <br><br>
 I completed my masters in Computer Science from Université de Montréal/Mila.
 I have worked in areas of Active learning, Uncertainty quantification and time series forecasting.
 I am interested in the intersection of machine learning and systems and intrigued by how machine learning changes the hardware and software architecture.
 <br> <br>